Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.4 Analysis module

 This section quantifies the annotated entities from a single class (does not run of merged files with mutliple classes!) and produces a list of ranked entities and frequency plot.
-First, as all the other steps above, set ignore analysis to false.
+It can work on output files from the NER or NEL module.
+If NEL files are used, result files are created for the detected entities (files with suffix _entities) or for the normalized entities (files with suffix _ids).
+In the normalized counts, all counts for synonyms that link to the same identifier have been aggregated.
+As in all the other steps above, set ignore analysis to false.
 Then use the following input and output config arguments:

 #### Config file arguments:
-- "input_path": input folder path where all batches of NER are located,
+- "input_path": input folder path where all files are located,
 - "output_path": output folder path where the analysis files will be saved,
 - "entity_type": type of entity, this will be added as a prefix to the output file and bar graph,
 - "plot_top_n": plot top n entities. defaults to 50.
 Note that plotting more than 100 entities can result in a distorted graph